pudnax/dyn-me-pls/README.md

 After this you can modify `greet-rs/src/lib.rs` for hot-reloading.

-Works only on Linux.
+Works only on Linux*.
 It's not a library -3-